UWCNuclear/DetectorEfficiency/README.md

 # How to Fit Peaks with GRSISort
 *Installation instructions for Ubuntu and GRSISort at* https://github.com/UWCNuclear/UbuntuSetUp

+(Remember Xming has to be run every time your computer is rebooted.)

 Open the file with " grsisort -l Eu152_***ARRAYNAME***.root "

 See the list of histograms in the file with ".ls"